What is erectile dysfunction?

-- Neurologic causes.
-Several neurological problems can lead to ED.
+- Nervous system causes.
+Several nervous system problems can lead to ED.
 For instance, multiple sclerosis, stroke, and spinal cord and nerve injuries.
 Nerve damage from pelvic surgeries can cause ED.

 - Hormone-induced impotence.
 Hormone abnormalities can cause ED.
 These include increased prolactin, a hormone made by the pituitary gland.
 They also include steroid abuse by bodybuilders, too much or too little thyroid hormone, and hormones used to treat prostate cancer.
 In rare cases, low testosterone causes ED.

 - Low testosterone.
-In rare cases, low testosterone can be linked to ED.
+Low testosterone can be linked to ED.

 - Lifestyle choices.
 Smoking, excessive alcohol use, being overweight, and not exercising can also lead to ED.

 ED is a symptom that is linked to many health problems such as:

 - The testicles are not making hormones the way they should (hypogonadism)

 - Heart disease or heart failure

 - Low levels of HDL (high-density lipoprotein)

 - Curvature of the penis (Peyronie disease)